freak4pc/website/FAQ.md

 - [CocoaPods](https://cocoapods.org): The project manifest model doesn't support adding a CocoaPods dependency but you can call `pod install` after the project has been generated with tuist.
 We have plans to improve this having support for it from the manifest.
 - [Swift Package Manager](https://swift.org/package-manager/): Unfortunately, there's no support for integrating your projects with spm dependencies.
 We are waiting for Apple to do some work on that area to add the integration into tuist.

+{% include faq-question.html question="Should I check the Xcode projects into source control?" %}
+Whether or not you check in your projects is up to you, as workflows vary from project to project.
+We recommend that you keep the projects under source control, and don't add it to your .gitignore.
+But ultimately this decision is up to you:

+**Benefits of checking in the projects**
+- After cloning the repo, the project can immediately build and run, even without having Tuist installed on the machine.
+- The projects are guaranteed to be identical to those in the original installation after cloning the repo.

+**Benefits of ignoring the projects**
+- There won't be any conflicts to deal with when performing source control operations, such as merging branches with different Pod versions.

 {% include faq-question.html question="I love this project, how can I contribute?" %}

 You are welcome to contribute.
 Contributors bring fresh ideas and new points of view to the project.
 Here are some examples of contributions: